-I am the Vice-President for Teaching & Learning at University College Cork and I am passionate about learning, enquiry and student-centred education.
+I was appointed President of University College Cork in September 2021.
+Prior to taking up that role I had been Interim President for one year and, prior to that, Deputy President and Registrar since 2018.
+I am passionate about learning, research and student-centred education.
 I am inspired by students, by their questions and by their thirst for knowledge.
 I enjoy working with people: developing ideas, generating evidence, seeking out best practice, sharing ambition and leading change through collaboration.
-I also greatly enjoy engagement and collaboration that are external to my discipline, external to the university and external to Ireland.
-I am inspired to connect the different elements of the educational ecosystem: society, schools, industry, local, national and European Governments to enable high quality education.
-I am passionate about growing support for staff, students and researchers through motivation, provision of development opportunities and support for growth.
+I am inspired to connect the different elements of the educational ecosystem: society; schools; industry; and governments, to enable high quality education.
+I am passionate about growing support for students, staff and researchers through motivation, provision of development opportunities and enhanced accessibility.

-Is mise an Leas-Uachtarán um Teagasc agus Foghlaim i gColáiste na h-Ollscoile Corcaigh agus tá mé paiseanta faoin léann, faoi fhoghlaim agus faoi oideachas atá lárnaithe ar na mic-léinn.
+Ceapadh mé im Uachtarán ar Choláiste na hOllscoile, Corcaigh, mí Mheán Fómhair 2021.
+Sular ceapadh mé bhí bliain tugtha agam im Uachtarán Eatramhach, agus roimhe sin arís bhí mé im Leas-Uachtarán agus Cláraitheoir ó 2018 i leith.
+Tá mé paiseanta faoin léann, faoi fhoghlaim agus faoi oideachas atá lárnaithe ar na mic-léinn.
 Spreagann mic-léinn mé, lena gceisteanna agus lena ndúil sa léinn.
 Is breá liom a bheith ag obair le daoine: ag forbairt smaointe; ag gineadh fianaise, ag aimsiú sár-chleachtais, ag roinnt glóirmhianta, agus athraithe a thabhairt chun tosaigh i gcompháirtíocht leo.
 Is aoibhinn liom teangabháil agus comhpháirtíocht lasmuigh de mo réimse féin, lasmuigh den Ollscoil agus seachtrach d’Éirinn.
 Spreagann sé mé a bheith ag nascadh na míreanna éagsúla den chóras oideachais: an tsochaí, scoileanna, tionsclaíocht, Rialtais Áitiúil, Náisiúnta agus Eorpacha, chun oideachais d’árd-chaighdeán a chur ar fáil.
 Tá mé paiseanta faoi thacaíocht a mhéadú don fhoireann, do na mic léinn agus do thaighdeoirí, trí inspreagadh, seansannaí forbartha agus tacaíocht fáis a chur ar fáil.

 Is é m’fhealsúnacht pearsanta go gcaithfidh an Ollscoil a bheith dírithe ar mhic-léinn agus taighdeoirí, bunaithe ar thacaíocht don fhoireann agus é a bheith ar an eolas go Domhanda

-I read a degree in Zoology, graduating in 1984, I was awarded my PhD in 1987 and a DSc for my published works in 2009 by the National University of Ireland.
-I have published over 200 research papers and a number of books, details of which are set out in my publication list.
+A proud alumnus of University College Cork, I graduated with a degree in Zoology in 1984, a PhD in 1987 and was awarded a DSc for my published works in 2009.
+I have published almost 250 research papers and a number of books, details of which are set out in my publication list.

-I was previously Head of School of Biological, Earth & Environmental Sciences at UCC, where I hold the Chair in Zoology.
-I am also a former Vice-Head of the College of Science, Engineering & Food Science at UCC and have previously held academic posts in Cardiff, Wales and Maine, USA.
+Prior to that, I was founding Head of School of Biological, Earth & Environmental Sciences at UCC, where I still hold the Chair in Zoology.
+I am also a former Vice-Head of the College of Science, Engineering & Food Science and have previously held academic posts in Cardiff, Wales and Maine, USA.
 I have delivered lectures widely in Ireland and across Europe and North America.

-I am a biologist, and my main area of research is ornithology with a particular interest in both swans and dippers.
-I have also undertaken a significant amount of research on forest ecology and forest biodiversity and have led a large number of research projects in each of these fields with considerable input to local and EU policy and practice.
-I am Vice-President of the British Trust for Ornithology, Chair or Ireland’s Countryside Bird Survey Steering Committee and an advisor to the European Environment Agency.
-I greatly enjoy outreach and collaboration with industry, government agencies and non-government organisations, both locally and internationally, and have undertaken a large body of work on research translation through conferences and workshops.
+My discipline is biology, and my main area of research is ornithology with a particular interest in both swans and dippers.
+I have also undertaken a significant body of research on forest ecology and forest biodiversity and have led a number of research projects with considerable input to local and EU policy and practice in the area of human influences on environmental change.
+I am the Chair or Ireland’s Countryside Bird Survey Steering Committee, former Vice-President of the British Trust for Ornithology, and an advisor to the European Environment Agency.
+I greatly enjoy outreach and collaboration with industry, government agencies and non-government organisations, locally, nationally and internationally, and have undertaken a large body of work on research translation through conferences and workshops.